 Don Roe – serves as Head of School at the University School of Jackson in Jackson, Tennessee, after eighteen years of teaching with Jackson-Madison County Schools and working as an adjunct professor for UT Martin, Lambuth, and Union University.
 He holds a B.S. in History and Political Science from Lambuth University in Jackson and a M.A. in History from the University of Memphis.
 Roe served as a Southern Association of Independent Schools (SAIS) Accreditation team member, chaired USJ's Strategic Planning Committee, and was the 2011 Teacher of the Year for Madison Academic Magnet High School.
 He has served as a Board member for the Tennessee Academic Decathlon, the Tennessee Council for History Education, and served on the Madison County Superintendent's Committee on Cultural Diversity.

-Gerald Parish – is Director, Recreation Educational Service Division (RES), Tennessee Division of Environment and Conservation.
+Gerald Parish – is the Commissioner of Environment and Conservation Representative and the Director of Recreation Educational Service Division (RES) for the Tennessee Division of Environment and Conservation.
 He has more than 40 years of experience in the recreation field, including 16 years with RES and five years of service as division director.
 He also handles technical assistance and grant program requests for West Tennessee communities.
 Parish holds an undergraduate degree from Lambuth University.

 Carroll Van West – is the Tennessee State Historian.
 Dr. West has been with the Center for Historic Preservation at Middle Tennessee State University (MTSU) since 1985, where he was appointed director in 2002.
 He holds a B.A. from MTSU, a M.A. from the University of Tennessee, and a PhD from the College of William and Mary.
 West is also the director of the Tennessee Civil War National Heritage Area and co-chair of the Tennessee Civil War Sesquicentennial Commission.
 West was the longtime editor of the Tennessee Historical Quarterly, a collaborative partnership between the Tennessee Historical Society and Tennessee Historical Commission.
 He was also Editor-in-Chief of the Tennessee Encyclopedia of History and Culture and authored Tennessee’s Historic Landscapes.